funjsldn/up-next/README.md

 - hands on coding
 - sharing

+Each meetup is an issue.
+If there's a date announced, the issue will have a date.
+If it has a panel label, it's a panel and we're looking for suggested questions: just make a comment on the issue.
+If you see a question you like, simply hit :thumbsup:!

 ## Panels

 Panel meetups will have an invited panel, with pre-selected questions from the audience.